Posts Tagged ‘copper’

 Here you can see how the salt picked up a tiny bit of the iridescence from the paint, though mostly it sparkles all on its own.

-Tags: black, copper, for sale, gold, moon, salt, spirals, stars, watercolor
+Tags: black, copper, gold, moon, nfs, salt, spirals, stars, watercolor

 Copper Midnight